jasonnIguazio/ghpages-doc-site/content/support/_index.md

   best-practices-primary-keys-n-workload-distribution.md doc from the data-layer/ section to this section and edit all xrefs to this page, or otherwise change the section title unless we add other best-practice guides;
-  link to the support/ section from the doc-site home page (main _index.md), which already has the relevant code, currently filtered out with the "faq" filter. -->
+  link to the support/ section from the ghpages-doc-site home page (main _index.md), which already has the relevant code, currently filtered out with the "faq" filter. -->
 {{< /comment >}}